Careers Guidance (Access to Schools) Bill

 Overview

-This bill mandates that all schools in England provide access to their premises and pupils for representatives from post-16 education providers and career guidance services.
-This access must be granted upon request and free of charge.
+This bill mandates that all schools in England must allow access to their premises and students by representatives from post-16 education providers and career guidance services.
+This access must be granted upon request and without charge.

 Description

 The Careers Guidance (Access to Schools) Bill amends the Education Act 1997 and the Academies Act 2010.
-Key changes include:
+It introduces a legal obligation for schools and academies in England to provide free access to their facilities and students for:

-- Definitions: The bill clarifies the definitions of "further education" and "higher education" to ensure consistent interpretation.
+Access must be provided upon request from these providers.
+The bill clarifies the definitions of "further education" and "higher education" within the context of these amendments.

 Government Spending